Writing that all-important match report can seem daunting but it’s a popular part of any club website.

 If you know you will be writing a match report, remember to take a pen and paper to the game, or use your smartphone to make notes.

-To save time, try to get hold of the team selection or a list of players before kick off.
-You can then add notes next to each name or shirt number.
+To save time, try to get hold of the team selection or a list of players before the start.
+(After the game, try to clarify details that you missed, controversy or anything that didn’t make sense).

 Finally, always take a camera.
 Publishing photos with your match report will instantly increase the number of views.